gthomas2/techxplorer-utils/README.md

 1. --output (-o) the path to the output file
 2. --size (-s) the size of the file in human readable format e.g. 22MB

+More information on the script is available on [this blog post](http://thoughtsbytechxplorer.com/thoughts/2013/07/new-utility-file-creator).

 ## Dependencies ##

 The utility scripts use the following libraries, installed via Composer